 Mortgages for teachers: How to get the best deal

 I have been asked a few times recently whether there are special mortgages for teachers.
 The answer is YES!
 However, they do not necessarily offer the best deal for teachers.
-Read on to find how to get the best deal, if you are a teacher.
+Read on to find how to get the best mortgages for teachers.

 Firstly, why are there special mortgages for teachers?

-Teaching is generally a secure profession, bringing in regular and guaranteed income, making it more likely that lenders will want to offer you a mortgage.
+Teaching is generally a secure profession, bringing in regular, guaranteed income, making it likely that lenders will want to offer teachers mortgages.

 However, many teachers are on temporary contracts, making it difficult to get a mortgage.
-Some specialist lenders recognise this, and offer mortgages for teachers, without permanent contracts, when other lenders won’t.
+Some specialist lenders recognise this, and offer mortgages for supply teachers, when other lenders won’t.

 Another issue for teachers is that they often live in areas where housing costs are higher, simply because they need to be within travelling distance of their school.
 Some lenders recognise this and are happy to offer up to 100% mortgages in certain situations.